photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ### File Permissions ###

+Error messages containing "read-only file system", "error creating path", or "wrong permissions" indicate a filesystem permission problem:

-Use a file manager, or the commands `chmod` and `chown` on Unix-like operating systems, to [change file and folder permissions](https://kb.iu.edu/d/abdb) so that the app container can access them.
+- [ ] Use a file manager, or the commands `ls -alh`, `chmod`, and `chown` on Unix-like operating systems, to [check and change filesystem permissions](https://kb.iu.edu/d/abdb) so that files and folders are readable (and writable if needed, e.g. the app and database *storage* folders)
+- [ ] Verify that you have **not** mounted the app and database *storage* folders read-only on your host or [via Docker using the `:ro` flag](https://docs.docker.com/storage/bind-mounts/#use-a-read-only-bind-mount)

-If you have configured specific user and group IDs for PhotoPrism, make sure they match.
+- [ ] If you have configured specific user and group IDs for a service, make sure they match
+- [ ] Never use [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) for or within the app and database *storage* folders

 *Start a full rescan if necessary, for example, if it looks like [thumbnails](index.md#broken-thumbnails) or [pictures are missing](index.md#missing-pictures).*